srikant25/Object-Detection/R-CNN/README.md

 ## 📚 Dataset: Penn-Fudan Pedestrian
 - Download: [Penn-Fudan Database for Pedestrian Detection and Segmentation](https://www.cis.upenn.edu/~jshi/ped_html/)
-- Place the unzipped dataset in a directory and preprocess it to generate `.npy` files for images, labels, region proposals, and bounding boxes.
+- Place the unzipped dataset in a directory and preprocess it to generate `.npy` files for images, labels, region proposals, and bounding boxes. ( run data_process.py )

 ---